elastic/ecs/rfcs/text/0040-volume-device.md

 Stage 0: Provide a high level summary of the premise of these changes.
 Briefly describe the nature, purpose, and impact of the changes. ~2-5 sentences.
 -->

-This RFC propose adding the volume device fieldset to describe volume storage devices that are removable disks such as USB, mountable virtual disks such as ISO.
+This RFC propose adding the volume device fieldset to describe volume storage devices such as hard disks, removable USB, mountable virtual disks such as ISO.

  * volume.mount_name
  * volume.device_name